 Dr Juan Jose Perez Moreno

-In neuronal cells, the endoplasmic reticulum (ER) shows physical continuity between the cell body and the presynaptic terminals.
-The role of this structure (the axonal ER) it is poorly understood, although in humans, mutations of several axonal ER-shaping proteins result in hereditary spastic paraplegia (HSP), a motor axon degeneration disease.
+In neurons, endoplasmic reticulum (ER) is not only found in the cell body, but also extends into dendrites and axonal presynaptic terminals.
+Axonal ER comprises a tubular network of mainly smooth ER, whose function is still poorly understood.
+In humans, mutations of several axonal ER-shaping proteins result in hereditary spastic paraplegia (HSP), a motor axon degeneration disease.

 Using Drosophila as model system, we try to understand the functional consequences of disrupting the axonal ER presence or continuity.

 Pérez-Moreno JJ, Espina-Zambrano AG, García-Calderón CB, Estrada B (2017), “Kon-tiki enhances PS2 integrin adhesion and localizes its ligand, Thrombospondin, in the myotendinous junction” J Cell Sci 130(5):950-962

 Pérez-Moreno JJ, Bischoff M, Martín-Bermudo MD, Estrada B (2014), “The conserved transmembrane proteoglycan Perdido/Kon-tiki is essential for myofibrillogenesis and sarcomeric structure in Drosophila.”
 J Cell Sci 127(14):3162-73